Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You can return to work as soon as your surgeon says it’s okay.
+You can return to work as soon as your surgeon says it’s OK.
 Keep in mind that having a colostomy is not a handicap.
 People with colostomies do all kinds of work.
 This includes jobs that are outdoors and physical, as well as jobs that require a lot of standing or sitting.
 In fact, some athletes and movie stars have colostomies.

 If you move a lot in your work, you may want to wear an ostomy belt over the pouch to hold it in place.

 You can most likely get back to your normal routine soon after surgery.
 This includes doing the sports and hobbies you may love, such as playing golf, doing aerobics, skiing, dancing, or taking walks.
 Being active is a good way to relieve stress and stay healthy.
 It can help you feel better about yourself, too.
 Until you have your strength back, ease back into being active.
 If you do a contact sport, such as football or karate, or lift weights, you may need to wear a special support or cover to protect your stoma.
 Talk to your wound, ostomy, and continence (WOC) nurse.
 A WOC nurse is specially trained to care for ostomy patients.
+You'll need to limit your activity for 6 weeks after surgery to prevent a hernia from forming.

 Water will not hurt your stoma.
 You can take showers and baths, with or without the pouch.
 You can also go swimming.
 Pouches don’t show under most swimwear.
 Some tips: